mooltipass/minible/updating_your_device.md

 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_update_guide/ble_dev_tab_new_upload.png?raw=true)

-In the "Upload Password" text field, enter the hexadecimal string present in your update file name (the 'xxxxxx' in update_serial_xxxxxx.img).
+In the "Upload Password" text field, enter the hexadecimal string present in your update file name (the 'xxxxxx' in update_deviceserial_xxxxxx.img).
 Then click on the "Select Bundle File" button and select the bundle file we sent you by email.
 The upload will start automatically:

 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_update_guide/firmware_file_update.png?raw=true)